|Writing Specialist:||Kate Stoker|

 The Legal Writing Clinic provides writing advice and assistance to DU College of Law students.
-Writing Specialist Kate Stoker, whose office is room 472A, staffs the Writing Clinic.
+The Writing Specialist, Professor Kate Stoker, staffs the Writing Clinic.
 Click here to access the writing clinic TWEN page (if you haven’t already registered for the page, you will need to add “Legal Writing Clinic” as a course on Westlaw).

 - Assistance on LP or Other Assignments

 The Writing Specialist meets with students individually to help them with Lawyering Process writing assignments or writing assignments for other classes (with the professor’s prior permission).
 Individual meetings include assistance with issues such as organization, analysis, and style, as well as grammar, punctuation, and usage.
 Students may visit the Writing Specialist at any stage in the writing process.